RaspberryPiFoundation/python-curriculum/en-GB/secret-messages-new/index.md

 You'll be using one of the oldest and most famous ciphers, the __Caesar cipher__, which is named after Julius Caesar.

-Let's try using the Caesar cipher to hide a word.
+Before we start coding, let's try using the Caesar cipher to hide a word.

 ## Activity Checklist { .check}

 + Hiding a word is called __encryption__.

 	Let's start by encrypting the letter 'a'.
-To do this, start by drawing the alphabet in a circle, like this:
+To do this, we can draw the alphabet in a circle, like this:

 	![screenshot](images/messages-wheel.png)